 - Check the event listings for suggested exhibition highlights for each month of the year

-- Exhibitions in Vienna almost always present information in at least English and German, but you may find one or two exceptions
+- Exhibitions in Vienna almost always present information in at least English and German

 Special mention(s)